 Heat up a large pan on medium high heat.
 Pour a tablespoon of oil and saute the ground meat until cooked.
 Place in a large bowl.

+Heat the pan again with some oil and sweat the onions for a few minutes.
+Throw in the garlic, ginger and mushrooms and continue cook for another few minutes.
 Add the water chestnuts, oyster sauce, soy sauce, sesame oil, chili flakes and sugar.
 Crack some fresh black pepper.Pour the meat back in and add the green onions, and cilantro.
 Season to taste with salt and pepper.
 Take it off the heat and put it into a large bowl.

 Take a leaf of lettuce, put a teaspoon of hoisin sauce on the bottom, lay on a couple spoonfuls of the filling and enjoy.
 This recipe will serve about 5-6 as a full meal or 8-10 as an appetizer.